Violence and Harassment in the Workplace - Working Late

 - Before your co-workers leave, check that all the doors and windows are locked and make sure nobody is in the washrooms and storage rooms.

-- If you enter an area and suspect that someone else might be inside who you do not trust, do not call out.
+- If you enter an area and suspect that someone unfamiliar might be inside, do not call out.
 Back out quietly and go to a safe area with a lockable door.
 Call for help.

 - If you encounter someone you don't know, indicate that you are not alone.
 Say, "My supervisor will be right here and will be able to help you".